linux-test-project/ltp/doc/developers/test_case_tutorial.rst

     stime01 stime01
     stime02 stime02

-The ``runtest`` files are in a two column format.
+The :master:`runtest` files are in a two column format.
 The first column is the test name, which is mainly used by test runners for reporting and filtering.
 It is just a single string of text with no spaces.
 The second column, which can contain spaces, is passed to the shell in order to execute the test.
 Often it is just the executable name, but some tests also take arguments (the LTP has a library for argument parsing, by the way).